 Lastly, use paper logs.
 This is the most low-tech way to track mileage and fuel usage, but it can still be effective.
 Have your drivers keep track of their mileage and fuel usage on a log sheet.
-Then, input the data into your fleet management software.
+Then, input the data into your transportation management software.

 3. Conduct Driver Safety Audits

 Conducting driver safety audits should be a priority for every fleet manager.
 This will help you identify areas where they may be struggling and need extra training.
 Additionally, driver safety audits can help you improve your overall fleet safety program.